mariyahendriksen/opinionatedguide.github.io-src/content/opinionatedeng.md

 ### Ethernet

-[TODO] rj45, ethernet over infiniband,
+[TODO] rj45, ethernet over infiniband, speed bases

 ### WiFi

 [TODO]

+Channels 12, 13, 14.
+2.4 v 5, wifi 6, weird authentication, etc

 ### High Bandwidth

 [TODO], infiniband, DMA, 10GbE+, Multigig

-"Nothing is faster than a truck filled with drives quote"
+At the end of the day, nothing is faster than a truck filled with drives.

 ### The Future